uswds/uswds-site/_components/breadcrumb.md

 type: component
 title: Breadcrumb
 category: Components
-lead: Breadcrumbs are a form of navigation that help visitors understand where they are in a website.
+lead: Breadcrumbs are a secondary navigational element that helps users understand where they are in a website.
 ---

-Breadcrumbs convey where the current page of a website fits into the hierarchy of the overall site structure.
-They also include a series of links that allow you to navigate up through the hierarchy.
-These features are particularly relevant when a visitor has landed on an interior page from a web search or link from another site.
+Breadcrumbs convey where the current page of a website fits into the hierarchy of the overall site structure, as determined by the information architecture.
+Breadcrumbs are essentially a series of links that allow the user to navigate up, rather than simply back using the “Back” button, through the hierarchy.
+These features are particularly relevant when a user has landed on an interior page from a web search or link from another site.

 {% include code/preview.html component="breadcrumb" %}